 How (and why) the best protein powders are UPF-free - including ours

 Ultra-processed foods may seem like a recent buzzword, but the conversation around them has been building since the 1970s and 80s (1).
-At The Organic Protein Company, we're committed to transparency and quality, which is why we want to inform our customers about how our organic whey protein powders rise above common UPF concerns.
+At The Organic Protein Co., we're committed to transparency and quality, which is why we want to inform our customers about how our organic whey protein powders rise above common UPF concerns.

 By using gentle filtration methods, without the use of chemicals or additives, and 100% organic, whole food ingredients, our products support optimal nutritional intake while steering clear of the ultra-processed ingredients used in many other chemically extracted protein powders.
 This dedication to natural, clean nutrition helps make ours some of the best protein powders available today.